shruti-120/System-Design/README.md

-LLD and HLD questions that I have practiced and interview experinces
+LLD and HLD questions that I have practiced and interview experiences